Propagation of chaos, Wasserstein gradient flows and toric Kahler-Einstein metrics: Abstract

 \section{Abstract}

-Motivated by a probabilistic approach to Kähler-Einstein metrics we consider a general non-equilibrium statistical mechanics model in Euclidean space consisting of the stochastic gradient flow of a given quasi-convex N-particle interaction energy.
+Motivated by a probabilistic approach to Kähler-Einstein metrics we consider a general non-equilibrium statistical mechanics model in Euclidean space consisting of the stochastic gradient flow of a given (possibly singular) quasi-convex N-particle interaction energy.
 We show that a deterministic ``macroscopic'' evolution equation emerges in the large N-limit of many particles.
-The proof uses the theory of weak gradient flows on the Wasserstein space and in particular De Giorgi's notion of ``minimizing movements.
-Applied to the setting of permanental point processes at ``negative temperature'' the corresponding limiting evolution equation yields a new drift-diffusion equation, coupled to the Monge-Ampère operator, whose static solutions correspond to toric Kähler-Einstein metrics.
+This is a strengthening of previous results which required a uniform two-sided bound on the Hessian of the interaction energy.
+The proof uses the theory of weak gradient flows on the Wasserstein space.
+Applied to the setting of permanental point processes at ``negative temperature'' the corresponding limiting evolution equation yields a drift-diffusion equation, coupled to the Monge-Ampère operator, whose static solutions correspond to toric Kähler-Einstein metrics.
 This drift-diffusion equation is the gradient flow on the Wasserstein space of probability measures of the K-energy functional in Kähler geometry and it can be seen as a fully non-linear version of various extensively studied dissipative evolution equations and conservations laws, including the Keller-Segel equation and Burger's equation.
-We also obtain a real probabilistic analog of the complex geometric Yau-Tian-Donaldson conjecture in this setting.
-In another direction applications to singular pair interactions in 1D are given leading to sharp convergence results.
-Complex geometric aspects of these results will be discussed elsewhere.
+We also obtain a real probabilistic (and tropical) analog of the complex geometric Yau-Tian-Donaldson conjecture in this setting.
+In a companion paper applications to singular pair interactions are given.

 {}